 Representatives in the Ahola State believe that taxing real money is wrong and they hope to do something about it.

-Introduced by Representative Val Okimoto (36-R) and Representative Dale Kobayashi (23-D), House Bill 1184 removes general excise tax on purchases of gold and silver coins and bullion in Hawaii.
+Introduced by Representative Val Okimoto (36-R) and Representative Dale Kobayashi (23-D), House Bill 1184 removes the general excise tax on purchases of gold and silver coins and bullion in Hawaii.

 - Levying taxes on precious metals is inappropriate.
 Precious metals are inherently held for resale, making the application of taxes on the purchase of precious metals inappropriate.